RobertoRoos/sawIntuitiveResearchKitWiki/ControllerConnection.md

 `qladisp` provides some feedback specific to the UDP port (as opposed to FireWire):
 * Name of interface used: `eno1`
 * MTU: `3000` (or whatever you set)
-* UDP server IP: `169.254.0.100` (hard coded on firmware)
+* UDP server IP: `169.254.0.100` (default in software, but can be changed, for example by specifying `-pudp:169.254.0.50`)
-* UDP server port: `1394` (hard coded on firmware, picked for no other reason than it's the other name for FireWire)
+* UDP server port: `1394` (hard coded in firmware, picked for no other reason than it's the other name for FireWire)
 * Message `node 4 is not a QLA board` indicates that another FireWire device is connected to the FireWire chain (i.e. not a dVRK controller).
 In this case, a PC is still connected.
-This can lead to issues so it is recommended to unplug the computer from FireWire chain.
+This can lead to issues so it is recommended to unplug the computer from the FireWire chain.

 ### `ping`

 The dVRK controllers (with firmware 7+) also support ICMP requests.
-To test the communication, you can `ping` the controllers using `ping 169.254.0.100`.
+To test the communication, you can `ping` the controllers using `ping 169.254.0.100` (or whatever IP address has been configured).
 The output should look like:
 ```
 PING 169.254.0.100 (169.254.0.100) 56(84) bytes of data.
 64 bytes from 169.254.0.100: icmp_seq=1 ttl=64 time=0.247 ms